 When one chooses to generate the GUI module (Control-P):

-When one chooses to generate the Support module (Control-I):
+When one chooses to generate the Support module (Control-U):

 The constructed GUI is transformed into a Tcl file and saved if the GUI has changed in the current session.

-If there is no existing support module, then one is generated, displayed in the Python Console, and automatically saved.
+If there is no existing support module, then one is generated and displayed in the Python Console.

 - use the existing support module, thereby preserving your hand written code,